 Discounts are a must now and we don’t say it lightly.
 You know we believe price wars should be avoided and always advise you to go the other way.
 But now it’s different.
 Now people are suddenly scared and financially conservative so impulsive buying is out.

 Here’s why a good discount can help.
 Everyone needs a bit of hope that this situation will pass and we’ll resume our lives.
 Your products, no matter how nonessential, can be this piece of hope for the future – a dress to wear on that postponed vacation, for example.
 A price cut will cause people looking to treat themselves to optimism to let down their guard.
 It’s much easier to convert when the purchase is not so expensive.
+Then we also love to use a really good employee discount scheme for our businesses, as it’s a great way of giving employees some nice perks.

 Related: How to convert hesitant shoppers